 Stranded cetaceans offer rare opportunities to understand more about the cetaceans that utilise the oceans around the Falklands, from understanding pod structure to genetic sampling.
 In January 2017 a female spectacled porpoise stranded in the Falklands, the opportunity to document and examine this rare and one of least known about cetaceans in the world was taken and the specimen was sent frozen to the Natural History Museum in the UK.

-An Island Cetacean Stranding Database records all known incidents and people are encouraged to report any stranding events that occur.
+An Island Cetacean Stranding Database records all known incidents and people are encouraged to report any stranding events that occur; even when it is too late to help the animals involved, studying stranded cetaceans can reveal important information about these species, and help further conservation efforts.

 Due to the remoteness and extensive coastlines of the Falklands whale strandings are often only reported days or even weeks after the event.
 In a few cases a small number of cetaceans have been rescued and re-floated including killer whales and dolphins.
 A re-floatation pontoon and slings were donated to FC by the British Divers Marine Life Rescue in 2002.